scrabbletank/farhome-rules/rulesdoc.md

 For the next 10 minutes, as a maneuver you may spend 7 AP to breath fire, hitting all creatures in your zone of control.
 Creatures make a Dexterity save against 3 superior dice.
 On hit they take 1/1 in fire damage.

 ##### Potion of Strength
-For the next hour, when making an attack or maneuver you may reroll 3 wound dice in the damage roll.
+For the next hour you gain Strengthened.

 ##### Potion of Vitality
 Increases your maximum wounds by 1 for 24 hours.